ferronweb/ferron-website/src/content/blog/ferron-1-0-0-beta8-has-been-released.md

 We appreciate all the feedback and contributions from our community.
 Your support helps us improve Ferron with each release.
 Thank you for being a part of this journey!

 _The Ferron Team_

-Here's your updated announcement with the improvements and fixes included:

----